dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/set_up_full_node.md

 # Set Up a Full Node
-Installing and running a full node allows your system to participate in a dYdX Chain network.
+Installing and running a full node allows you to read orderbook and on-chain data from a network, as well as place, confirm and cancel orders directly on that network.

 > Code snippets on this page use example values.
 Replace them with your own.
 See the [Network Configuration](../infrastructure_providers-network/network_constants.mdx) section of the documentation for network constants and other resources you need to configure a full node.